-This map shows that there three counties with over 100,000 additional people that live within the 500year probabilistic return period floodplain, Miami-Dade, Broward, and Palm Beach counties.
-Collier and Orange counties have an additional 50,000 to 100,000 people living within the 500-year return period area.
+This map shows that there three counties with over 100,000 additional people that live within the 500-year probabilistic return period floodplain, Miami-Dade, Broward, and Palm Beach counties.
+Orange County has an additional 50,000 to 100,000 people living within the 500-year return period area.
 Tables with this data can be found in Appendix E: Risk Assessment Tables.